Top Hockey Gear Fitting Mistakes New Hockey Parents Should Avoid

 Critical Safety Warning: A misfit helmet can allow more head movement during impacts, which may reduce the helmet's protective effectiveness.
 Proper fitting is essential for player safety.

 Helmet misfit commonly appears as helmets that sit too high, ride forward, or shift with movement.
 A correctly fitting helmet centers on the forehead, covers the back of the head without tilting, and remains stable during vigorous movement.
-These three fit principles reduce relative motion between skull and helmet on impact.
+See our detailed Helmet Fit Guide for step-by-step instructions.

 Helmet Fit-Check (Three Steps)